enira/cockpit-smb-plugin/README.md

 - Debian 9: Raspbian Stretch Lite (2018-11-13)

 ## Samba
-You'll need Samba installed (duh).
+You will need Samba installed.

 ```
 sudo apt-get install samba
 ```

 ## Cockpit Project
-As this is a Cockpit plugin, you'll need that as well.
+As this is a Cockpit plugin, you will need that as well.
 Cockpit Project
 ```
 sudo apt-get install cockpit